Marcos-Fernando/AnnoTEP/README.md

 <br>

 # Introduction
-AnnoTEP is a platform designed for the annotation of transposable elements (TEs) in plant genomes.
-Developed on the basis of the [EDTA](https://github.com/oushujun/EDTA) pipeline, the tool incorporates specific modifications inspired by [Plant genome Annotation](https://github.com/amvarani/Plant_Annotation_TEs) pipeline, as well as adjustments that improve its performance and flexibility.
-One of AnnoTEP's great differentials is its graphic user interface, built with HTML and Python technologies, which makes the process accessible even to researchers with little familiarity with command lines.
-Combining efficiency, customisation and ease of use, AnnoTEP offers a powerful solution for the analysis and annotation of TEs, contributing to significant advances in plant genomic research.
+The AnnoTEP is a platform designed for the annotation of transposable elements (TEs) in plant genomes.
+Built upon the [EDTA pipeline](https://github.com/oushujun/EDTA), the tool incorporates specific modifications inspired by the [Plant genome Annotation pipeline](https://github.com/amvarani/Plant_Annotation_TEs), as well as adjustments that enhance its performance and flexibility.
+One of the key differentiators of AnnoTEP is its graphical user interface (GUI), developed using HTML and Python technologies, which makes the process accessible even to researchers with limited familiarity with command-line operations.
+Combining efficiency, customisation, and ease of use, AnnoTEP provides a robust solution for the analysis and annotation of TEs.
+Additionally, the tool has proven effective in the analysis of algae and microalgae, contributing to significant advancements in genomic research.

 In addition to its GitHub repository, AnnoTEP also has a [website](https://plantgenomics.ncc.unesp.br/AnnoTEP/) that centralises its documentation, displays the genome mutation rate table, and showcases a selection of pre-processed genomes using the tool.